A Guide To The Mendocino Coast

 - La Tre: A great mix of brands from Free People to Hudson, this Fort Bragg boutique is the place for the woman with great taste and a California casual vibe.
 They also have a location on School Street in Ukiah.

-- Mendocino Jams & Preserves: This cute, little jam shop is easy to miss because it's at the far end of Mendocino's Main Street; however, you'll be happy you stopped in.
-You can sample anything and everything, from "Amish Apple Butter" and "Praline Pecan Sauce" to "Olallieberry Jam" and "Rhubarb Marmalade."
-We love this place for gifts and for stocking up on our pantry goodies!
+- Mendocino Jams & Preserves: This cute, little jam shop is easy to miss because it's at the far end of Mendocino's Main Street; however, you'll be so happy you stopped in.
+They have everything from "Amish Apple Butter" and "Praline Pecan Sauce" to "Olallieberry Jam" and "Rhubarb Marmalade."
+We've been coming here since we were kids and love stocking up on our pantry goodies, as well as gifts!

 - Papa Bear's Chocolate Haus: One of those places you can't help but stop into, Papa Bear's has been our kryptonite since we were kids!
 There's almost always a line because it's the perfect post-lunch pick-me-up.
 We love their all of their fudge, white chocolate raspberry bark, caramel apples...you can't really go wrong!